moom0o/TCPShieldDynamicIP/README.md

 ## Using bungeecord/waterfall?
 Make sure to set bungeecord to true in the config and specify your bungeecord port.
+**Make sure to put the jar in the spigot/paper plugins directory NOT the bungee plugins directory!**

 ## DESIGNED FOR 1.12.2!
 Don't come crying if it doesn't work on newer versions!
 (It should.)